kennethn/kennethn.github.io/thoughts-on-ai.md

 **Recognize that AI is a political project.** The billionaires forcing AI down our throats: guys like Elon Musk, Sam Altman, Mark Zuckerberg, and Marc Andreessen, to name but a few, were quick to kiss the ring and line up behind Donald Trump and MAGA.
 They are authoritarian, self-interested, narcissistic, and many of them believe in scientific racism.
 Supporting their companies and buying their products is effectively endorsing those values.

 **Billionaires should not exist.** When you earn your first dollar over $100M, you should receive a certificate that says “Congratulations, You Won Capitalism!” and the government takes 90% of every dollar from that point on, ramping up to 99% of every dollar earned over $300M, and 100% of every dollar over $500M.
 That is already far more money than any human will ever need.
-The alternative is a guillotine, so I predict the billionaires will choose wisely.
+Historically, the alternative has been a guillotine, so I predict the billionaires will choose wisely.

 <figure class="img-fluid align-center">